-Associate Professor Smith examines the contribution of female writers to the culture of the early modern era.
+Professor Smith examines the contribution of female writers to the culture of the early modern era.
 Her focus is on Renaissance literature, specialising in women's poetry, and the relationships between genre, politics and history in the period.

 Professor Dwyer is an acclaimed biographer of Napoleon.
 His work on violence emanating from this research includes the experience of war, the massacre in history, and memory and has made a significant contribution to the field.

-Professor Haskins' her key research interests are in gender, labour and cross-cultural relationships.
+Professor Haskins' key research interests are in gender, labour and cross-cultural relationships.
 She has published widely in the area of Indigenous domestic service histories and colonization, and utilizes comparative and transnational approaches to history.